Towards Designing Cost-Optimal Policies to Utilize IaaS Clouds under Online Learning: Problem Description and Model

+We first consider the allocation of on-demand and spot instances alone, ignoring self-owned instances temporarily.
-Given the fact that the tenant is charged on hourly boundaries, (\textbf{\rmnum{2}}) {\em the allocation of on-demand and spot instances to each job $j$ is updated simultaneously every hour.} In the $i$-th allocation, the number of on-demand instances allocated to $j$ is assumed to be $o_{j}^{i}$ and they will be utilized for the entire hour.
-If any of the spot instances is terminated by the tenant during the execution, the entire hour of fee will be charged by the cloud.

-At the $i$-th allocation of $j$, we assume that (\textbf{\rmnum{3}}) {\em the tenant will bid a price $b_{j}^{i}$ for a fixed number $si_{j}^{i}$ of spot instances.} At the $i$-th allocation of $j$, $b_{j}^{i}$ together with the spot prices determines whether $j$ can successfully obtain spot instances and how long it can utilize them.

-Since there is no exact statistical knowledge of spot prices over time under the online learning approach used in this paper and we only know that spot instances are on average cheaper than its on-demand counterpart, we assume that (\textbf{\rmnum{4}}) {\em at every allocation the tenant will bid for the maximum number of spot instances under the parallelism constraint, i.e., $si_{j}^{i}=\delta_{j}-o_{j}^{i}$.} Here, we therefore have an important question of how to determine the proportion of on-demand and spot instances that are acquired from the cloud and allocated to $j$.
+To meet deadlines, (\textbf{\rmnum{1}}) {\em whenever a job $j$ arrives at $a_{j}$, the allocation of spot and on-demand instances to it is done immediately}.
+The following rules apply to the case where $j$ has flexibility to utilize spot instances.
+Given the fact that the tenant is charged on hourly boundaries, (\textbf{\rmnum{2}}) {\em the allocation of on-demand and spot instances to each job $j$ is updated simultaneously every hour.} {\em The $i$-th allocation} occurs at the beginning of slot $t=a_{j}+(i-1)\cdot Len$ where $Len = 60/L$ is the number of slots per hour; the number of on-demand instances allocated to $j$ is denoted by $o_{j}^{i}$ and they can be utilized for the entire hour; (\textbf{\rmnum{3}}) {\em the tenant will bid a price $b_{j}^{i}$ for a fixed number $si_{j}^{i}$ of spot instances.} At the $i$-th allocation of $j$, $b_{j}^{i}$ together with the spot prices determines whether $j$ can successfully obtain spot instances and how long it can utilize them.
+Usually, spot instances are on average cheaper than on-demand instances, and (\textbf{\rmnum{4}}) {\em at every allocation the tenant will bid for the maximum number of spot instances under the parallelism constraint, i.e., $si_{j}^{i}=\delta_{j}-o_{j}^{i}$.} While $j$ is utilizing the instances of the $i$-th allocation in the period of $[a_{j}+(i-1)\cdot Len, a_{j}+i\cdot Len-1]$, we say that $j$ is in {\em the $i$-th execution}.